kauereblin/learn/Principles/README.md

   - TLS Termination (encrypt/decrypt data transfer)
   - DDOs security
   - Service discovery
+  - Analytics

 It can be applied between services with multiple instances (user/web server, web server/app server, app server/database)

 # API Gateway

-Creates the API routes with authentication, authorization, monitoring.
+Creates the API routes with authentication, authorization, monitoring, traffic management.

+Don't invoke the server, creates the routes for the microservices;

 Centralizes the business rules.

+# Reverse Proxy

+Acts as gate for many servers, client only see as one;

+- Load Balancer (cloud provider manage all the topics bellow);
+- TLS Termination;
+- Cache;
+- Security;

 # Database Features